ACFHarbinger/overleaf-dark-mode/README.md

 # overleaf-dark-mode

-A Chrome extension that provides a dark mode for the online LaTeX editor Overleaf.
+A Chrome/Firefox extension that provides a dark mode for the online LaTeX editor Overleaf.

 ![](preview.jpeg)